lsdroubay/C/softwaremanual/SPDmat.md

 ```

 Using the simple `rand()` function does not create a truly random number.
 Rerunning the code above produces the exact same matrix.
 To obtain different results, the routines used to create a value to each cell would need to be modified.
+The function creates an SPD matrix by multiply a random matrix by it's transpose.
+Results can be tested by running a [Cholesky Decomposition](https://lsdroubay.github.io/math5610/softwaremanual/Cholesky), which only works for SPD matrices.
-The functions for [Transpose] of a matrix and [Matrix Multiplication] are utilized to create the matrix.
+The functions for [Transpose](https://lsdroubay.github.io/math5610/softwaremanual/Transpose) of a matrix and [Matrix Multiplication](https://lsdroubay.github.io/math5610/softwaremanual/MatrixProd) are utilized to create the matrix.

 **Implementation/Code:** The following is the code for SPD()